 He asked Mr. Secor where he got the ‘beecher’ (meaning me).
 Mr. Secor answered, ‘That boy is no ‘beecher.’

 [What’s a ‘beecher’?
-I asked my Scranton-area raised cousin if he had any idea, and his guess was: Beecher probably has something to do with Beeches Woods, the whole area that was Covington Township, that divided into Madison (Moscow) and some other townships.
+I asked my Scranton-area raised cousin Ben if he had any idea, and his guess was: Beecher probably has something to do with Beeches Woods, the whole area that was Covington Township, that divided into Madison (Moscow) and some other townships.
 The area was known for its stands of beech trees.
 Another tip from Ben is that beech trees are considered “low value” wood, so maybe that has something to do with the apparently negative connotation of beecher?
 Just a guess!]

 “I got a boarding-house place at the company boarding house at No. 6, which was kept by Alexander Stuart.
 At 6 o’clock the next morning we went to Bunker Hill.